academicjargon/bash-profiles/README.md

 # bash-profiles
 Provides Bash profiles for PC and Mac.
 Provides a ConEmu style.
-All files are compatible with the high-contrast Atom-Black-UI and Atom-Black-Syntax (here: https://github.com/academicjargon/atom-black-syntax.git) themes for Atom.
+All files are compatible with the high-contrast Atom-Black-UI (here: https://github.com/academicjargon/atom-black-ui.git) and Atom-Black-Syntax (here: https://github.com/academicjargon/atom-black-syntax.git) themes for Atom.

 # PC Instructions #